Key Points

 The most popular investment vehicle, trading in stocks is based on a simple principle, buy low, sell high.
 That is, buy stocks when they are priced low and sell them when their price rallies higher and you can earn yourself a neat profit.
 While it may seem an easy investment option, it takes financial acumen and most of all patience, to see a profit at the end of the day.

 Stocks, or shares are small units of ownership in a publicly traded company.
-For a small, first time investor, this basically translates as reaping the profits from the company's good performance in the .
+For a small, first time investor, this basically translates as reaping the profits from the company's good performance in the stock market.
 When a private firm goes public, it will offer its shares or stocks for sale, the process is called Initial Public Offering (IPO).
 You must remember the hoopla that surrounded Facebook's IPO some years back.

 You can buy stocks through a brokerage house, full-service brokerage houses will also guide you through the process of stock trading and advice you on how to maximize your profits.